SThomasen7/BlizzardClassification/README.md

 ## ATMS 526 Blizzard Classification Project

+# Author: Scott Andersen
+Final projet for ATMS 526 at the University of Illinois Urbana-Champaign ATMS 526 - Risk Analysis in the Geosciences
+Dr. Ryan Sriver

 Note that most data files were removed due to their large size and github restrictions.

 ISD_data/ contains the logic to download and parse integrated surface data